michaeldyrynda/founder-style/source/general.md

 Co-locating messages inside your custom exception classes makes it not only easier to track each message and its formatting, but also to determine when an exceptions messages start to drift apart in focus, allowing you to split them up into new exception classes with a narrower focus and more concise API.

+Learn more about [formatting exception messages](http://rosstuck.com/formatting-exception-messages) from [Ross Tuck](https://twitter.com/rosstuck).

-## Don't talk to strangers <a href="#dont-talk-to-strangers" name="dont-talk-to-strangers" class="text-grey">#</a>
+## Don't talk to strangers <a class="text-grey" name="dont-talk-to-strangers" href="#dont-talk-to-strangers">#</a>

-The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) is a particularly useful design guideline that helps you to design more concise APIs.
+The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) is a particularly useful design guideline that helps you to build more concise APIs.
 Consider the following Eloquent model.

 ```php
 class Post extends Model